Other Transaction Authorities in Government Contracting

 How OTAs Differ From FAR-Based Government Contracts

-Federal Aquisition Regulations (FAR), or FAR-based contracts are another common type of government contract.
-Unlike OTAs, FAR-based contracts are more rigid in terms of who can access them, the focus of the contracts, and who they are managed by.
+Federal Acquisition Regulations (FAR), or FAR-based contracts are another common type of government contract.
+Unlike OTAs, FAR-based contracts are more rigid in terms of who can access them, the scopeof the contracts, and who they are managed by.
 These contracts can often take many months, and even several years, before they are awarded.

-On the other hand, Other Transaction Agreements are a more flexible alternative since they don’t have to follow the strict regulations of regular government contracts.
-The timeline for OTAs is also significantly less, with NSTXL’s average submission timeline being 120 days or less.
+On the other hand, Other Transaction Agreements are a more flexible alternative since they don’t have to follow the strict regulations of FAR-based government contracts.
+The timeline for OTAs is also significantly less, with NSTXL’s average timeline to award being 120 days or less.

 Other differences between OTAs and FAR-based contracts are highlighted in the graphic below: